 Riley "Fargo" Anderson/KitsuneA girl from Minnesota who originally struggled with living in San Fransokyo.
 She became one of Hiro's closest friends and eventual girlfriend while helping him with his micro-bots.
 Contact with a Boov neural-interface has given her the ability to communicate with her emotions and control the emotions of others, making her the only super-powered member of Big Hero 9.

 - Adaptational Badass: In Inside Out, she's only your average human.
 In Empathy, she gains empathic abilities after contact with a Boov neural-interface and is later given her own micro-bots to use in combat.
+She's also highly adept at unarmed combat thanks to her Tai Chi training.

-- Battle Couple: With Hiro.
+- Battle Couple: With Hiro after Big Hero 9 is formed.

 - The Empath: Her main power is both sensing and controlling the emotional states of others.